-At its session on 25 April 2022, the supervisory board of Sava Re reappointed Polona Pirš Zupančič, whose five-year term of office expired on 14 January 2023, as a member of the management board of Sava Re.
-The new five-year term started on 15 January 2023.
+At its session of 10 October 2024, the Sava Re supervisory board reappointed Peter Skvarča, whose five-year term of office is due to expire on 19 June 2025, as a member of the management board for a further term.
+The new five-year term of the management board member starts on 20 June 2025.